 Best of all, you can manage your four separate current accounts using your one banking app.
 In addition, all your current accounts will appear together on the same screen of your banking app, which means you can quickly and easily transfer your money between them.

 But still, why would you divide your money up between them?
 Let me explain.

 Pots, Purses, Envelopes and Current Accounts: They’re All the Same Thing

 Way back when, before the days of digital banking, people physically divided their cash into separate pots, purses or envelopes.
-This way they could budget for everything they needed to, from food and bills to savings and emergency funds.
+This way, they could budget for everything they needed, from food and bills to savings and emergency funds.

-These days, setting up four current accounts with the same bank is exactly the same idea.
-It’s just an updated version of having separate pots and purses, for our digital age of banking apps and instant money transfers.
-It’s just a way to let you save what you need to, cover your costs, and only spend what’s left over.
+These days, setting up four current accounts with the same bank is the same idea.
+It’s just an updated version of having separate pots and purses for our digital age of banking apps and instant money transfers.
+But, again, it’s just a way to let you save what you need to, cover your costs, and only spend what’s leftover.

 Creating four personal current accounts with the same bank is not something that most people do, or even know about.
 And while your bank might be curious if you ask them about it, you shouldn’t actually have any difficulty if you ask them to set these up for you.

 But it could actually be a massive help if you’d like to gain greater control of your finances.

 These four separate current accounts should be named as follows:

 Every time you’re paid, transfer as much as you can afford straight into your new second current account, called “Savings”.
 Have a savings target in mind for this account, for example, a few thousand pounds.
 Once you’ve hit this savings target, then begin to pay anything over that amount into your separate savings ISA, like you usually would.